 READ IT HERE ⇒ centzontotochtin.es

 Ludicrous Sectile Dream (KOR)

 THANK YOU FOR THE TRANSLATIONS!!

 LSD:Dream Emulator (PS Game)

 This game isn’t for everyone by a long shot.
-Once you’re used to the game, or found most of the surprising elements, it might get boring.
+Once you’re used to the game or found most of the surprising elements, it might get boring.
 Some players get desensitized and the shock value drops.
-Those who can just emerce them selves into this virtual reality, enjoying the bright colors, awesome music, and jump every now and then when the rare events pop up– I’ve never played anything like this and it’s truly an unique treat.
+Those who can just immerse themselves into this virtual reality, enjoying the bright colors, awesome music, and jump every now and then when the rare events pop up– I’ve never played anything like this and it’s truly a unique treat.